Warped Tour: Warped Tour 2014

-The Warped Tour 2014 kick off party took place on April 1, 2014, at Club Nokia in Los Angeles, California, featuring performances by Bad Rabbits, Issues, One Ok Rock, Secrets, This Wild Life, To the Wind, Watsky, Chelsea Grin, Beartooth, Volumes and others.
+The Warped Tour 2014 kick off party took place on April 1, 2014, at Club Nokia in Los Angeles, California, featuring performances by Bad Rabbits, Issues, One Ok Rock, Secrets, This Wild Life, To the Wind, Watsky, Chelsea Grin, Beartooth, Volumes, Buried In The Mountains, and others.
 The tour returned to Montreal for the first time in two years.
 On February 7, 2014, it was announced that the Warped Tour would visit Alaska for the first time for a pre-tour "The Road to Warped" show.
 The entire first date (June 13 at Houston) was streamed live on the tour's website.
 In June 2014, Kevin Lyman announced on Twitter that the UK segment of the 2014 tour would not go ahead.
 The San Diego stop was sponsored by Waveborn Sunglasses.
 As a part of celebrating the 20th anniversary of the tour, there were surprise appearances from two bands: Linkin Park played at Ventura, California on June 22, 2014, and A Day to Remember played at Chicago, Illinois, on July 19, 2014.

 Warped Tour 2015

 The Warped Tour 2015 kickoff party took place on April 7, 2015, at Club Nokia in Los Angeles, California, featuring performances by As It Is, Bebe Rexha, New Years Day, Knuckle Puck, Metro Station, Candy Hearts, and New Beat Fund.
 The tour again visited Alaska for "The Road to Warped" show.
 The entire first date (June 19 at Pomona) again was streamed live on the tour's website.
-The tour returned to Europe playing at the Alexandria Palace in London, UK on October 18.
+The tour returned to Europe playing at the Alexandra Palace in London, England on October 18.

 Austin Jones, a former musician and a convicted sex offender, was due to take part in the 2015 tour until reports surfaced about his behavior and about tour founder Kevin Lyman's role in covering up Jones's actions.